lorenzhoerb/DSE-2024-follow-me/README.md

 To run Spring Boot locally do the following:

-Port forward mongodb: `kubectl port-forward inventory-mongodb-0 27017:27017 -n dse` (if you get an error related to 'not primary' try the other replicas)
+Port forward mongodb: `kubectl port-forward mongodb-1 27017:27017 -n dse` (if you get an error related to 'not primary' try the other replicas).
-Set the following env
-variable: `connectionString.standard=mongodb://inventory-user:inventory-pass@localhost:27017/inventory?authSource=inventory`
+Port forward rabbitmq: `kubectl port-forward rabbitmq-server-0 5672:5672 -n dse`.
+Set env variables `username=guest` and `password=guest` (e.g. via IntelliJ's run configuration) to allow connecting to rabbitmq (required for each service).

+You can now start all the spring boot applications outside the cluster.
+The frontend should in this case also run outside the cluster.

 ## Deployment on GKE